Β· La RΓ©daction

 The Briefing bridges that gap.
 Same story.
 Real French.
 But with the context, the vocabulary breakdown, and the cultural background that turns a confusing headline into something you actually understand.

 Not simplified French.
 Contextualized French.
-"For sure."
+Built to make real headlines readable.